Why is air pollution such a problem?

 “Cycling in London is the equivalent of smoking three cigarettes a day.”

 We see stories like these in the news all the time!
 Air pollution is a huge problem across the world.
 The detrimental effects of poisonous emissions from industry, traffic and human activity are ruining the environment.
 That’s why we need the people who work in the exciting world of air quality control and pollution prevention careers.
+Perhaps, with the right graduate job, you could be one of them!

 Thankfully, in recent years, the public has started to show more concern for the quality of the UK’s air.
 Understandably, the government has reacted and new laws and schemes have now been introduced to reduce air pollution.
 The London cycle hire scheme is in full effect and the ‘smoking ban’ now seems like an entirely normal part of life, even to the extent where it feels weird if you go to another country and people are smoking indoors.
 However, the problem of air pollution is by no means solved.